vdhamer/Photo-Club-Hub-HTML/.github/README.md

 Despite having code overlap, they are currently split into two repos to lower the barrier to contribute on either.
 Until that code is factored out into a package, it will require some manual effort to keep the two in sync.

+## Will 3 hierarchy levels be enough?

+For now there are only a handful of pilot clubs involved.
+A hundred clubs at <1 kB each can be supported with a single file, especially when loaded in the background.

+To split up the level1.json file we _could_ allow the root.level1.json file to contain URL links to additional level1.json files.
+This could, for example, allow the root file to support a path like root/Netherlands or root/Japan/Tokio.
+This might allow a user to indicate whether or not to load data from Japan.

+The extra level(s) of hierarchy should match the way the data and responsibilities are organized: essentially the tree structure forms a chain of trust.
+A "rogue" or just non-club site will only be reachable if there is a chain of valid links between the default root and that site.
+Thus a site with questionable content (500 images of someone's business lunches) can thus be isolated by breaking one of the links.
+But it would conceivably still be reachable from an alternative URL (path like lunchClubs/Berlin).

 ## Roadmap

 - [ ] Fix the code (requested help from the team behind twostraws/Ignite) so that the rendering works.